RBLX-Script-Database/Scripts/README.md

-# Scripts
- Roblox Exploit Scripts
+Roblox scripts used for exploiting